gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

 ---
 layout: post
 title: Tracking Allan Mecham DNOW
-tags: Mecham dnow nov
+tags: Mecham study dnow nov  mrc
 description: 'Tracking Allan Mecham DNOW'
 ---

-Why Allen Mecham bought DNOW

-DNOW is the low margin distribution service spin off from National Oil Varco (NOV).
-NOV is a popular stock.
-So many people own DNOW as part of the spin off.
-However, Allen Mecham has bought DNOW from open market in q3 and q4 2014 for a avg price of x and y respectively even before the oil plunge.
+Allen Mecham recently bought DNOW in q3 and q4 of 2014 for an avg price of x and y respectively.
+Notable, this was even before the oil plunge.

-What did he see in DNOW?
-NOV's success in the last couple of decades has been through acquisitions helmed by Peter Miller.
-He is a well regarded ceo credited with the superior performance of NOV's acquisitive growth.
-Interestingly post spin off he decided to move to DNOW which is much smaller than NOV.
-He also decided to become Executive chairman for DNOW participating actively in DNOW's strategy.
+While we may never know his investment thesis, I am trying to reconstruct the possibilities.

+National Oil Varco (NYSE: NOV) over the last decade has been very successful growing through acquisitions, a strategy shaped by its CEO Pete Miller.
+NOV spun off its low margin distribution business as Distribution Now (NYSE:DNOW) in the summer of 2014.
+Interestingly, post spin off Pete Miller moved on to the much smaller DNOW as an **Executive** Chairman.

-Oil distribution sector has been vastly fragmented.
-24% controlled by MRC Global and 18% controlled by DNOW, rest by others.
-MRC itself was formed Goldman Sachs after acquiring a couple of distributes.
-MRC has been expanding by acquiring companies in the space by adding on debt.
-For all intents and purposes DNOW is going to follow the same strategy.
+In a fragmented oil distribution industry, MRC Global and DNOW control 24% and 18% market share respectively.
+Rest by others.
+ MRC itself was put together by Goldman Sachs by acquiring a couple of smaller companies in 2007.
+So its clear that both MRC and DNOW aim to grow by consolidation.

-Mecham might have seen this as a classic special situation investing with an active chairman known for acquisitive growth in a fragmented industry.
+ MRC with debt, has already been acquiring companies.
+DNOW has same plans.

+DNOW's EBITDA margin is a lowly 4%, and has stated its aiming for 8%.
+MRC is already in that range.

+Possible thesis by Mecham,

+1. Special Situation:
+May be a quality spin off which the market is yet to notice and hence undervalued.

+2. Company economics:
-DNOW doesn't have large plants etc, its generally asset light.
-DNOW also is counter cyclical, as down cycle hits it can easily shrink inventory and save on working capital.
+DNOW doesn't have large plants, generally leases warehouses and has asset light operations.
+Its also counter cyclical, in a downturn it shrinks its inventories and hence working capital.
-North American shale revolution is creating lots of midstream and downstream investments, potentially benefiting DNOW.
+ This was confirmed from MRC's q4 call, where it stated that during the down turn its going to pay down more debt.
+DNOW also has no debt.

+3. Expanding industry:
+Shale revolution is driving higher investment in distribution and gathering systems.

+4. Expanding margin
+DNOW's intent of margin expansion.
+However, because of industry down turn, the CEO stated that the expansion might be delayed.

+5. Management
+DNOW seems to have right management for the industry.
+They have NOV like compensation structure where bonuses are tied to ROIC and TSR (Total stock holder return).

+6. Valuation
-Until Q4 results, DNOW's results were cluttered because of spin off and a major SAP software implementation expenses.
-Mecham might have noticed value through the clutter.
+DNOW's income statement is cluttered so far because of spin off and also because of large scale SAP software roll out.
+May be Mecham was able to look through to locate value.

-He might have chosen because of one or all of above reason or totally something else.

-Besides his buy, I came across the following during Q4 calls, Its more or less clear, that MRC and DNOW are competing to consolidate the fragmented energy distribution space.
-If that is the case the best time to buy is now when you can fold smaller players for cheap.
-But MRC because has lots of debt and because of it it has shut shop on the acquisition front.
-The ceo said their focus is to manage pay back the debt and manage the company conservatively until the downturn is over.
-On the other hand, DNOW was lucky to become a stand alone company right at the beginning of the oil downturn especially with no debt.
-DNOW mentioned in its Q4 call that smaller players who mocked at acquisition offers before the oil downturn are calling back to see if the offer still holds.
-So DNOW is disciplined in acquisition like NOV and happens to be lucky.
+In my opinion most of the above is applicable to MRC as well.
+Note that the famous Sequioa fund has a small position in MRC.

+#Looking ahead
+In 2014 q4 conf call, the CEO Robert Workman stated that margin expansion might be delayed because of industry down turn.
+He also shared that companies who literally mocked at their acquisition offers 6 months
+    ago are calling back to re negotiate.
+DNOW is looking to make disciplined acquisitions.
+I feel DNOW is lucky to be hunting when valuations are cheap.

+On the other hand, during q4 call MRC's made clear that it is freezing acquisitions, hiring, laying off and focused on managing the debt and company through the downturn.
+Instead of being greedy, it is shutting shop.

+Overall, While DNOW's seems to be in an advantageous position, its stock has fallen from 35$ to 21$ along with the industry.
+If Mecham sees the same way he could have averaged down, if not he might have decided to sell cutting down the losses.
+Awaiting 2015 Q1 disclosure.